volodymyrhudyma/blog/content/blog/cant-read-environment-variable-in-react.md

 ## Gotcha #2

-Second thing you should remember about is that for security reasons, create-react-app doesn't allow you to define Environment Variables which do not start with the **REACT\_APP\_** prefix.
+The second thing to remember is that, for security reasons, create-react-app does not allow you to define Environment Variables that do not start with the **REACT\_APP\_** prefix.

-Our name: **MY_ENVIRONMENT_VARIABLE** is definitely wrong and won't work.
+Our name: **MY_ENVIRONMENT_VARIABLE** is definitely wrong and will not work.

 Let's change it: